School of Art

 Curriculum

 The Bachelor of Fine Arts in Art will provide School of Art students with a professional degree in art, offering comprehensive study in a 123-hour program with concentrations in art education, graphic design, or studio art.
-Studio Art emphases include Ceramics, Jewelry Design and Metalsmithing, Painting, Photo, Printmaking, Sculpture, and Transmedia.
+Studio Art emphases include Ceramics, Digital Narrative Arts (Animation, Digital Art and Photography), Jewelry Design and Metalsmithing, Painting, Photo, Printmaking and Sculpture.
 These degrees can be completed in four years and will provide students an opportunity to have an intensive and in-depth experience through visual concepts and practice.

 Alumni Success & Careers